genexuslabs/web-controls-library/src/components/video/readme.md

 ## Video Support

-By now, only supports youtube videos.
-Future updates will support videos URLs from any platform.
+At the moment it only supports Youtube videos.
+Future updates will support videos URLs from other video publishers and single video files.

 ## Usage Sample